0xAliHn/kotlin-for-android-developers/what_do_we_get_through_kotlin.md

 Fragment.toast ("Hello world!")
 ```

-## Function support (Lambdas)
+## Functional support (Lambdas)

-Every time we declare a click on the triggered event, you can just define what we need to do, rather than having to implement an inner class?
-We really can do that, this (or other more of the events we are interested in) we need to thank lambda:
+What if, instead of having to implement an anonymous class every time we need to implement
+a click listener, we could just define what we want to do?
+We can indeed.
+This (and many more
+interesting things) is what we get thanks to lambdas:
 ```Kotlin
 View.setOnClickListener{toast ("Hello world!")}
 ```
-Here's just picking up a small part of Kotlin that can simplify our code.
-Now that you already know some of the interesting features of this language, you can consider whether it is right for you.
-If you choose to continue, we will start our practice trip in the next chapter.
+This is only a small selection of what Kotlin can do to simplify your code.
+Now that you know some
+of the many interesting features of the language, you may decide this is not for you.
+If you continue,
+we’ll start with the practice right away in the next chapter.